sdqali/site/content/blog/2013-07-30-my-thoughts-on-android-fragmentation.markdown

 ---
-image: /images/threaded-blue-on-black-cropped.jpg
-title: "My thoughts on Android fragmentation -  It is not a bad thing"
-date: 2013-07-30
-comments: true
 categories:
 - android
 - technology
 - internet
+comments: true
+date: 2013-07-30
+ghcommentid: 64
+image: /images/threaded-blue-on-black-cropped.jpg
 tags:
 - android
 - technology
 - internet
+title: My thoughts on Android fragmentation -  It is not a bad thing
 ---

 OpenSignal released the July 2013 edition [^1] of their State of Android report.
 Among many things like the dominance of Samsung, HTC's faltering performance and Motorola's struggle, it points out that the Android device landscape is more fragmented than ever.
 Out of _682000_ devices surveyed for the report, _11868_ distinct devices were seen.
 This has met with cries of anguish from Developers and the usual suspects [^2].

 There is a very important point in the OpenSignal report that gets ignored or does not get as much focus as it deserves.
 To quote: